PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: Introduction

-In this work, we argue that the real reason PT performs sub-optimally is its inherent tradeoff between prefix and input significance.
+Earlier studies have primarily attributed PT’s underperformance to its inability to reshape attention patterns within attention heads~\citep{petrov2023prompting}.
+We revisit this claim and show empirically that, while this explanation may hold for shallower transformers, it does not generalize to deeper architectures typical of modern LLMs.
+In this work, we argue that the real reason PT performs sub-optimally is its inherent tradeoff between prefix and input contribution.
 When the prefix is long relative to input length, the model risks losing input specificity and being dominated by the prefix.
-When the input is long relative to prefix length, the impact of PT itself is greatly diminished.
-This tradeoff is a result of prefixes being included in the attention head itself.
-Motivated by this, we build on previous work~\cite{chen2024exact} to propose Prefix-Tuning+ (PT+), which relocates the prefix outside the attention head and approximates it with an external module consisting of a trainable matrix and representation function.
-Diagnostic experiments suggest that PT+ is substantially more expressive than standard PT, reinforcing our choice of using the external module.
-We also provide a unified overview to the choices we make when extending PT to PT+, discussing how readers can potentially pick and choose what to keep when designing future context-based methods.
+When the input is long relative to prefix length, the impact of the prefix is greatly diminished.
+This tradeoff is a result of prefixes being included in the softmax normalization term in the attention head.

+Motivated by this, we build on previous work ~\citep{chen2024exact} to propose \method{} (\methodshort), which relocates the prefix outside the attention head by approximating it with an external module consisting of a trainable matrix $M$ and representation function $\phi(\cdot)$.
+Diagnostic experiments suggest that \methodshort is substantially more expressive than standard PT, serving as a proof of concept for our decision to shift the prefix outside the attention head.
+We also provide a unified overview of the design choices involved in externalizing the prefix, discussing how future work can build upon our preliminary approach when developing more advanced context-based methods.

-To evaluate the performance of PT+, we run extensive experiments in the few-shot data setting comparing it to other popular training methods such as LoRA and PT.
-Our experiments show that across multiple popular benchmarks, PT+ can compare directly with LoRA which is considered state-of-the-art.
-In a few cases it can even exceed it.
+Empirically, we evaluate \methodshort{} in both few-shot adaptation and application-scale settings across diverse preference alignment and math reasoning benchmarks.
+Against strong baselines ,e.g., LoRA and full fine-tuning, \methodshort{} is consistently competitive.
 Regular PT flounders in comparison.
+Our work presents the following key contributions.

+\begin{itemize}[leftmargin=12pt, itemsep=0pt] \item We demonstrate empirically that Prefix-Tuning performs poorly on modern LLMs because of an inherent tradeoff between input and prefix contribution within the attention head.

+\item We introduce \method, a novel architecture based on Prefix-Tuning that isolates the prefix module outside of the attention head. \method includes further modifications to improve the expressivity of the module.
+We provide a unified overview of our decision-making process in constructing \methodshort to guide users when constructing future context-based methods.